 Harrison Hall of Natural Science

-As you leave the bottom exit of the Environmental Science building, you can follow the path toward the Dinosaur Adventure Trail or the Harrison Hall of Natural Science.
+As you leave the lower level exit of the Environmental Science building, you can follow the path toward the Dinosaur Trail to the left or the Harrison Hall of Natural Science to the right.
 I am a huge ecology lover, so I immediately gravitate toward Harrison Hall.
 Here you will find multiple active classrooms to explore.
-There are live animals to meet and even touch!
+There are live animals to meet and even touch like docile snakes, lizards, and sometimes even an alligator.

 The Marine Lab is super popular because you and your children will be able to touch stingrays, starfish, and other sea creatures in the tide pool while learning about them.